2026 prescribed burns update

 Portions of the PHS195 and PHS260 prescribed burns commenced last month and have hopefully concluded for the year.

-We are yet to get the exact area and total hectares that were burned; however, at this stage, it looks to be a smaller area than was thought.
+We have yet to get the exact area and total hectares burned; however, at this stage, it appears to be a smaller area than was thought.

-A few of us walked the burned portion of the PHS195 area, and our observations are as follows (bear in mind we didn’t cover the entire area, and this is in no means a scientific survey)
+A few of us walked the burned portion of the PHS195 area, and our observations are as follows (bear in mind we didn’t cover the entire area, and this is by no means a scientific survey).

 • The area is of mixed eucalyptus woodland – Wandoo, Jarrah and Marri